dna2github/NodeBase/README.md

   - fill node url like `file:///sdcard/bin-node-v10.10.0` or `https://example.com/latest/arm/node`
   - click download button and wait for task complete
   - (NodeBase will copy the binary to its app zone and make it executable)
+  - Wow; now we not only support node binary but also customized exectuables.
 - Create a new app, for example named `test` and its platform is `node`
   - click into the new app
   - download an app zip into for example `/sdcard/test.zip`